-The overtime period will commence following a shovelling of the ice surface by arena personnel utilizing the same procedure as utilized during television time-outs.
-Once the shovelling has been completed, the clock will be reset to 5:00 minutes and the overtime period will begin immediately.
+The overtime period will commence following a three-minute intermission during which time a shoveling of the ice surface by arena personnel will be performed utilizing the same procedure as during television time-outs.
+Once the intermission has been completed, the clock will be reset to 5:00 minutes and the overtime period will begin immediately.
+Teams will not change ends.

-The players will remain at their respective player benches during the time in which the shovelling of the ice surface takes place.
+The players will remain at their respective player benches during the 3-minute intermission in which the shoveling of the ice surface takes place.